 - When there is a question of accepting credit for didactic courses taken at other graduate institutions, students must provide a syllabus for each course to be transferred.
-The faculty member teaching the course to be transferred will review the syllabus to determine if the course fulfills our coursework goals and objectives. - In those cases in which the instructor has a question about comparability, the student will be required to take a proficiency exam.
+The faculty member teaching the course to be transferred will review the syllabus to determine if the course fulfills our coursework goals and objectives. - In those cases, in which the instructor has a question about comparability, the student will be required to take a proficiency exam.
 Proficiency exams will be taken only when students have prior graduate coursework which is similar to a program course. - When there is a question of accepting prior practicum experience in lieu of the practicum requirements, the student will meet with his/her advisor to discuss whether prior experience is comparable to one or more of the practica components of the program.
 If the advisor agrees that the experiences appear to be comparable, they will meet with the Division Chairperson to confirm this assessment.
-To make the determination at this level, the candidate must submit a validated description of the experience, including information as to activities engaged in, nature of placement, duration, nature and extent of supervision, and qualifications of supervisor.
+To make the determination at this level the candidate must submit a validated description of the experience, including information as to activities engaged in, nature of placement, duration, nature and extent of supervision, and qualifications of supervisor.
 If there are any questions with respect to certain skills (e.g., assessment, report writing, consultation) associated with the practicum, the student will be required to demonstrate these skills at the Child and Family Services Center or another appropriate setting.
 If the candidate's prior experience was not part of an organized training program, the candidate will be expected to complete our program's practicum experience, and this experience will be tailored to the particular strengths and weaknesses of the candidate.
 Regardless of prior experience, all students are required to have participated in a supervised practicum experience prior to internship.

 - Decisions concerning student requests to be granted credit for a course or field experience will be made during the first semester the student is enrolled.
 The one exception to that is when the student needs to demonstrate a particular skill or competency.
-Under these circumstances, the students' record will have been reviewed during the first semester and a decision made during this period about the need for demonstration and about the procedures which will be used to accomplish this demonstration. - Doctoral students with advanced standing who have completed a master's degree in School Psychology are exempt from the qualifying examinations. - Grades earned in courses transferred from other institutions do not affect the student's Alfred University grade point index.
+Under these circumstances, the students' record will have been reviewed during the first semester and a decision made during this period about the need for demonstration and about the procedures which will be used to accomplish this demonstration. - Grades earned in courses transferred from other institutions do not affect the student's Alfred University grade point index.